-15.4 The collection of all money due to the Council shall be under the supervision of the Chief Finance Officer or under arrangements specifically approved by the Chief Finance Officer.
+15.4 The collection of all money due to the Council shall be under the supervision of the Director of Finance and Resources or under arrangements specifically approved by the Director of Finance and Resources.

 Security and Controls

 15.5 Each Divisional Manager is responsible for the regular review of their department's internal procedures for collecting and controlling income to ensure that the most effective controls are used.